ebruchez/ebruchez.github.io/pages/typewriter-collection-accounting.md

 ## The collection

-As of April 2026, I count 11 machines in my collection with a decimal tabulator:
+As of April 2026, I count 11 machines with a decimal tabulator in my collection:

 - Three of them have the Gorin Tabulator (the earliest machine, from 1896, missing the "Gorin" label)
 - Five of them have the Wahl mechanism.